pEAceATLast53/DQN-Delivery/README.md

 4. Robot's current coordinate.
 5. Robot's previous action.
 ### Reward
 If the robot's action will result in a collision with a static obstacle, it receives a penalty of -0.1.
-It also receives a -0.01 penalty per each remaining order that has been initiated.
+It also receives a -0.01 penalty per each active order.
 #### Sparse Reward
 Every time the robot succeeds in a delivery, it receives +1.
 #### Dense Reward